 Hello Friends!!
 Are you ready for the holiday season??
 I know we have a couple of months, but I absolutely love Christmas decor.

 I have to admit I’m a little in love with this guy – he makes me smile every time I see him!
 I wanted to share this happiness by showing you how to make this super easy DIY snowman with lights and glitter.
-Isn’t he so cute??
-Plus he cost under $5 to make – you got to love the Dollar Tree!
+He goes perfectly with all my other DIY Christmas decor!

 This is a really easy and quick project that you could make without any fancy machines.
 You could use stickers, glue and glitter, pom poms, contact paper, etc for the embellishments.